Top News The 20th JPMA Forum" held

 More than a year and a half has already passed since the first case of infection was confirmed in Japan in January 2020.
 During that time, there have been several waves of epidemics, and at the peak, there were issues such as insufficient capacity of public health centers and PCR and other tests, and insufficient hospital beds to accommodate severely ill patients.

-The lack of a fundamental treatment for this new virus, together with the fact that there is little treatment for this new virus, has thrown up a greater social impact than the spread of the infection itself, but as vaccination rates have increased, starting with healthcare workers and the elderly, and the number of deaths has decreased significantly, the fatality rate of ordinary seasonal influenza (the ratio of deaths to those infected) has been reduced to less than that of ordinary seasonal influenza.
+Along with this, the fact that there are few fundamental treatments for this new virus has cast a greater social impact than the spread of the infection itself, but as vaccination rates have increased, starting with healthcare workers and the elderly, and the number of deaths has decreased significantly, the fatality rate of ordinary seasonal influenza (the ratio of deaths to those infected) has been reduced to less than the fatality rate of ordinary seasonal influenza (the ratio of deaths to those infected).
 If the fatality rate of the new coronavirus is confirmed to be lower than that of ordinary seasonal influenza (the ratio of deaths to infections), the public perception of the new coronavirus as a social problem (apart from the scale of the epidemic itself) will come to a certain end.

 In the midst of this situation, there have been reports of harsh views on the speed and preparedness of Japan's pharmaceutical R&D, manufacturing, and supply during this pandemic.